cfengine/documentation/reference/promise-types/databases.markdown

 ```

-#### db_server_connection_db
+### db_server_connection_db

 **Type**: `string`

 **Allowed input range**: (arbitrary string)

-The name of an existing database to connect to in order to create/manage other databases is defined by `db_server_connection_db`.
+**Description**: The `db_server_connection_db` string is the name of an
+existing database to connect to in order to create/manage other databases.

-In order to create a database on a database server (all of which practice voluntary cooperation), one has to be able to connect to the
+In order to create a database on a database server (all of which practice
+voluntary cooperation), one has to be able to connect to the server.
-server, however, without an existing database this is not allowed.
-Thus, database servers provide a default database that can be connected to in order to thereafter create new databases.
-These are called `postgres` and `mysql` for their respective database servers.
+However, without an existing database this is not allowed.
+Thus, database
+servers provide a default database that can be connected to in order to

-For the knowledge agent, this setting is made in the control body, for database verification promises, it is made in the `database_server` body.
+thereafter create new databases.
+These are called `postgres` and `mysql`
+for their respective database servers.

 **Example**: